 1913 KLINGMAN BUILDING DESIGNED BY ROBINSON & ROBINSON

-In 1913, the Klingman Building, financed by Philip Klingman in partnership with Dudley Waters, was designed by W. G. And F.S.
-Robinson at the corner of Fountain and Ionia completing the cluster of furniture exhibition buildings in the central city.
+In 1913, the Klingman Building was financed by Philip Klingman in partnership with Dudley Waters.
+They hired Robinson and Robinson to design it or the site at the corner of Fountain and Ionia.
+This completed a cluster of furniture exhibition buildings in the central city.
 The Klingman Building was used for furniture exhibits and was a retail store, the Klingman Sample Furniture Company which also had stores in Toledo and Milwaukee.

 1925 FINE ARTS BUILDING DESIGNED BY BENJAMIN HERTEL

 By 1925, the last furniture exposition building was completed.
-This was a renovation/redesign of an existing building designed by Benjamin Hertel.
-Named the Fine Arts Building, it sits behind the Pantlind Hotel on Lyon Street at the Grand River and was later renamed the Furniture Exhibition Building.
-It now occupies the space with the Civic Auditorium across the street.
-The importance of these buildings declined with the Chicago Merchandise Mart.
+Architect Benjamin Hertel completed the renovation/redesign of an existing building already on the site.
+It was named the Fine Arts Building, and later referred to as the Furniture Exhibition Building, and sits behind the Pantlind Hotel on Lyon Street at the Grand River across the cul-de-sac from the Grand Rapids Civic Auditorium.
+The importance of all of these buildings declined with launch of the Chicago Merchandise Mart.